sodadata/docs/soda-cl/reference.md

 For security, you can add a configuration to your data source connection details to prevent Soda from collecting failed rows samples from specific columns that contain sensitive data.
 Refer to [Disable failed rows sampling for specific columns]({% link soda-cl/failed-rows-checks.md %}#disable-failed-rows-sampling-for-specific-columns).

-To review the failed rows in Soda Cloud, navigate to the **Checks** dashboard, then click the row for a reference check.
-Examine failed rows in the **Failed rows** tab; see [Examine failed rows]({% link soda-cloud/failed-rows.md %}) for further details.
+To review the failed rows samples and analysis in Soda Cloud, navigate to the **Checks** dashboard, then click the row for a reference check.
+Examine failed rows in the **Failed rows** tab, or the **Failed Row Analysis** tab if you connected Soda Cloud to a Soda Agent; see [Analyze failed rows]({% link soda-cloud/failed-rows.md %}) for further details.

 ## Optional check configurations